alphagov/government-service-design-manual/service-manual/domain-names/service-subdomain-names.md

   and other services that still require TLS)
 * having a different certificate for preview versus staging versus production means that we can potentially restrict who has access to the certificate.
-  This is better from an operational security perspective
+  This is better from an operational security perspective.
+We should not use the same certificate on production as in development/test environments.